-Source: Statistics South Africa (2003; 2015) General Household Survey 2002; General Household Survey 2014.
+Sources: Statistics South Africa (2003; 2011) General Household Survey 2002; General Household Survey 2010.
 Pretoria: Stats SA.
-Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT.
+Analysis by Katharine Hall, Children's Institute, UCT.

-The number and proportion of children living with basic sanitation
+The number and proportion of children living in households with basic sanitation

-This indicator shows the number and proportion of children living in households with basic sanitation.
+This indicator includes the number and proportion of children living in households with basic sanitation.
 Adequate toilet facilities are used as proxy for basic sanitation.
 This includes flush toilets and ventilated pit latrines that dispose of waste safely and that are within or near a house.
 Inadequate toilet facilities include pit latrines that are not ventilated, chemical toilets, bucket toilets, or no toilet facility at all.

-A basic sanitation facility is defined in the government's Strategic Framework for Water Services as the infrastructure necessary to provide a sanitation facility which is "safe, reliable, private, protected from the weather and ventilated, keeps smells to a minimum, is easy to keep clean, minimises the risk of the spread of sanitation-related diseases by facilitating the appropriate control of disease carrying flies and pests, and enables safe and appropriate treatment and/or removal of human waste and waste water in an environmentally sound manner".8
+A basic sanitation facility is defined in the government's Strategic Framework for Water Services as the infrastructure necessary to provide a sanitation facility which is "safe, reliable, private, protected from the weather and ventilated, keeps smells to a minimum, is easy to keep clean, minimises the risk of the spread of sanitation-related diseases by facilitating the appropriate control of disease carrying flies and pests, and enables safe and appropriate treatment and/or removal of human waste and wastewater in an environmentally sound manner".6

-Adequate sanitation prevents the spread of disease and promotes health through safe and hygienic waste disposal.
+Sanitation aims to prevent the spread of disease and promotes health through safe and hygienic waste disposal.
 To do this, sanitation systems must break the cycle of disease.
 For example the toilet lid and fly screen in a ventilated pit latrine stop flies reaching human faeces and spreading disease.
 Good sanitation is not simply about access to a particular type of toilet.
 It is equally dependent on the safe use and maintenance of that technology; otherwise toilets break down, smell bad, attract insects and spread germs.

 Good sanitation is essential for safe and healthy childhoods.
 It is very difficult to maintain good hygiene without water and toilets.
 Poor sanitation is associated with diarrhoea, cholera, malaria, bilharzia, worm infestations, eye infections and skin disease.
-These illnesses compromise children's health and nutritional status.
+These illnesses compromise children's nutritional status.
 Using public toilets and the open veld (fields) can also put children in physical danger.
-The use of the open veld and bucket toilets is also likely to compromise water quality in the area and to contribute to the spread of disease.
+The use of the open veld and bucket toilets is also likely to have consequences for water quality in the area and to contribute to the spread of disease.
 Poor sanitation undermines children's health, safety and dignity.

-The data show a gradual and significant improvement in children's access to sanitation over the 13-year period 2002 - 2014, although the proportion of children without adequate toilet facilities remains worryingly high.
-In 2002 less than half of all children (45%) had access to adequate sanitation.
-By 2014 the proportion of children with adequate toilets had risen by 29 percentage points to 74%.
-But 3.6 million children still use unventilated pit latrines or buckets, despite the state's reiterated goals to provide adequate sanitation to all, and to eradicate the bucket system.
-Children (26%) are more likely than adults (20%) to live in households without adequate sanitation facilities.
+The data show a gradual and significant improvement in children's access to sanitation over the period 2002 to 2010, although the proportion of children without adequate toilet facilities remains worryingly high.
+In 2002 less than half of all children (47%) had access to adequate sanitation.
+Children (33%) are more likely than adults (26%) to live in households without adequate sanitation facilities.
+By 2010 the proportion of children with adequate toilets had risen to 67%.
+Over six million children still use unventilated pit latrines, buckets or open land, despite the state's reiterated goals to provide adequate sanitation to all, and to eradicate the bucket system.